 Found a frequency that you really really like?
 Want it to hang in there for just a little bit longer?
 Let it ring in the new year with Resonator.

 Specific frequency harmonics in the input sound are enhanced and propagated, giving you fine control over the sustain of a tone.

 What if ___ _____ easily chop up ____ __ the sound __ _ rhythmical pattern?

 Well now you can!
 Trance gate is a gate sequencer which quickly adds a rhyth to a pad or lead, chops up a beat or adds more staccato to an arpeggio.

 The world of anthem trance lies at your feet!

 These are the minimum recommended system requirements for running snapins.

 - Windows (7 or newer) or Mac OS X (10.7 or newer)

-Please note: If you use a lot of snapins at the same time in your patch the CPU usage willincrease accordingly.
-Thus, we cannot guarantee that the snapins will work flawlessly in all use cases even if your system does meet the minimum recommended system requirements.
+Please note: If you have many instances of Snap Heap running, or use a lot of snapins at the same time in your patch the CPU usage will increase accordingly.
+Thus, we cannot guarantee that Snap Heap will work flawlessly in all use cases even if your system does meet the minimum recommended system requirements.